title image for how to mak gnome shoes and boots

 Take the short piece of cardboard tube (1.5-inch tube) and cut it vertically.

-These patterns and fabric pieces can be cut on a cutting machine or you can download the printable pattern from our library.
+These patterns and fabric pieces can be cut on a cutting machine with our SVG or download the printable pattern from our library.

 How to make Gnome Shoes and Boots with a cutting machine